isnisn/smartlash/README.md

 ## Transmitting the Data / Connectivity
 ### Data Transmission
-How often is the data sent?

-Which wireless protocols did you use (WiFi, LoRa, etc …)?

-Which transport protocols were used (MQTT, webhook, etc …)

-*Elaborate on the design choices regarding data transmission and wireless protocols.
-That is how your choices affect the device range and battery consumption.

-The data is sent every 15 minutes over LoRaWAN using Helium network and Chirpstack.
+The data is sent every 15 minutes(changed in code) over LoRaWAN using Helium network and Chirpstack.
 LoRaWAN is best suited here imo because of the low amount of data being sent, also the battery life is increasing due to not using wifi.
 The data is transmitted over LoRaWAN(routed in the Helium network) to Chirpstack.

 #### Simple socket with HTTP
-Im using a simple python script that listens on data being sent from a Chirpstack(by HTTP) by posting to the socket on my VPS.
+Using a simple python script that listens on data being sent from a Chirpstack(by HTTP) by posting to the socket on my VPS.
 The server then uses a library for Python called InfluxDBClient, that insert a Point-object in the influx database.

 #### Battery life and range
 Well, the battery life is way better with LoRaWAN than traditional wifi.
 The range is also better considering the might be installed on a boat/ship that could be very long, and the signal is being transmitted through thick walls.
 Wifi might end up short here, a simple Dragino or RAK gateway installed on the boat/ship would to the job.
 LoRaWAN radio signals also utilizes sub-ghz bandwidth allowing better penetration through different materials.